samply/lens_beacon_service/README.md

 ]
 ```

-This is a list, with one result per Beacon site. "siteName" and "siteUrl" are metadata about the site.
+This is a list, with one result per Beacon site. "siteName" and "siteUrl" are metadata relating to the site.
 The measure report is a FHIR data structure that contains the results of the search, in the form of counts.
 E.g. the count of patiens at the given site who fit the search criteria.

-The method QueryService.runQuery() has the following steps:
+The method QueryService.runQuery() executes the following steps:

 - Create a fresh list of Sites.
 - Convert the AST nodes from Lens into Beacon filters.